whostolebenfrog/lein-postgres/README.md

              :server-config {"max_connections" : 300}} ;optional, allows you to set additional server config options
 ```

-See https://github.com/opentable/otj-pg-embedded/blob/master/src/main/java/com/opentable/db/postgres/embedded/EmbeddedPostgreSQL.java for more information on additional server-config options.
+See [here](https://github.com/opentable/otj-pg-embedded/blob/master/src/main/java/com/opentable/db/postgres/embedded/EmbeddedPostgreSQL.java) for more information on additional server-config options.

 ## Thanks

-That's to OpenTable for the excellent embedded postgres plugin and Joe Littlejohn for lein-embongo which was used as a base for some of the code here.
+That's to OpenTable for the excellent embedded postgres plugin and Joe Littlejohn for [lein-embongo](https://github.com/joelittlejohn/lein-embongo) which was used as a base for some of the code here.

 ## License